HL7/US-Core/input/pagecontent/conformance-expectations.md

 This section outlines important definitions, interpretations, and requirements common to all US Core actors used in this guide.
 The conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in [FHIR Conformance Rules].

+The [Capability Statements] page outlines conformance requirements and expectations for the US Core Servers and Client applications, identifying the specific profiles and RESTful transactions that need to be supported.
+Note that the individual US Core profiles identify the structural constraints, terminology bindings and invariants.
+Similarly, the individual US Core SearchParameter and Operation resources specify how they are understood by the server.
+However, implementers must refer to the CapabilityStatement for details on the RESTful transactions, specific profiles and the search parameters applicable to each of the US Core actors.

 The base [FHIR Must Support] guidance requires specifications define exactly the support expected for elements labeled *Must Support*.
 This page defines the rules for interpreting profile elements and subelements labeled *Must Support* for requesters and responders.

 ### Presentation of Must Support and Mandatory Elements in the Formal Profile Views